0119 Sutherland Building

-As Interim Chancellor, he oversaw approximately 3,700 students, more than 330 faculty, 22 baccalaureate degree programs, an MBA partnership with Penn State Great Valley, the NCAA Division III athletics program, and numerous outreach initiatives and partnerships that benefit the region and beyond.
+As Interim Chancellor, he oversaw more than 3,000 students, more than 330 faculty, 23 baccalaureate degree programs, an MBA partnership with Penn State Great Valley, the NCAA Division III athletics program, and numerous outreach initiatives and partnerships that benefit the region and beyond.

 Dr. August currently serves as Associate Dean for Academic Affairs/Chief Academic Officer, acting in an interim capacity beginning in 2016.
 Prior to this, he served as the Program Chair for History and American Studies, Honors Coordinator, and Special Assistant to the Chancellor for Programs.

 As a Professor of History, Dr. August’s research interests include working class life in Britain between 1832 and 1940, crime and punishment in Victorian Britain, and gender and British society.
 He has published extensively including three books.

 Co-Editor, Perspectives in Economic and Social History (Pickering and Chatto Publishers)

 Teaching Interests and courses taught

 History 001T: Western Heritage I – honors seminar

 History 302W: Undergraduate Seminar: Revolution in Modern Europe